 Many Arab countries are still yet to recover from the effects of the Arab springs and Syria is one of them.
 Syrians have suffered a tough period at the hands of militia groups who have reined terror in the wake of sectarian violence which has led to deaths of many innocent civilians.

 5. Sudan and South Sudan

 South Sudan gained independence from Sudan in 2011 but peace is yet to prevail between the two states.
 They are in constant conflict over possession of the oil-rich Abyei region.
 Internal conflicts still ravage the new country as they still dispute over oil regions.
-This unrest has led to worsening of the economic situation of the country.
+This unrest has led to worsening of the economic situation in the country.
 Hundreds of civilians have died due to the fighting, hunger and famine.

 Pakistan has been the target of terrorist groups due to it being on the frontline in the war against global terror.
 Due to this situation, it ranks 2nd in the Global Terrorism Index.
 Numerous suicide bombings have plagued the peace efforts of the country which has also greatly affected its economic welfare.
 Sectarian violence has also come to dominate several parts of the country with attacks being directed towards the Shias.
-The most fatal conditions are reported on the Pakistan-Afghanistan border where hundreds of civilians die weekly due to drone attacks.
+The most fatal conditions reported on the Pakistan-Afghanistan border has it that hundreds of civilians die weekly due to drone attacks.